dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/helper-classes/anker.md

 ---
 header: 'UI Library'
-title: 'Anker'
+title: 'Anchor'
 draft: false
 order: 1
 ---

 import { IconPrimary as Icon } from 'dnb-ui-lib/src'

-# Anker
+# Anchor

-Beside that the Anker Tag gets assigned by default - or let's say, by only importing the core styles, there are also some classes to handle the visual states manually.
+By importing the core styles, the anchor tag get assigned styles by default.
+However, there are also some classes which can be applied manually to handle the visual states.

 ## Default Styles

-- `a` <a href="/" >Anker with default style</a>
+- `a` <a href="/" >Anchor with default style</a>
 - `.dnb-hover-style` <a href="/" class="dnb-hover-style">Hover Style</a>
 - `.dnb-active-style` <a href="/" class="dnb-active-style">Active Style</a>
 - `.dnb-focus-style` <a href="/" class="dnb-focus-style">Focus Style</a>